-Over the past sixteen months, the Company has continued to expand the production capacity of its pilot plant located in Hermosillo, Sonora, Mexico.
-Metallurgical test work is ongoing with a significant focus on off-taker samples, continuous flow sheet development plus plant operations and ongoing operator training.
-The initial focus has been the production of battery-grade lithium carbonate samples for delivery to off-takers in Asia and Europe.
+Over the past twelve months, the Company has continued to expand the production capacity of its pilot plant located in Hermosillo, Sonora, Mexico.
+Metallurgical optimization is ongoing, comprising flow sheet improvements and chemical reagent optimization, plus ongoing operator training.
 Some of the specific achievements over the last twelve months are: